 She also recognizes the unique niche that IoH operates in to help a population that is not often served by other nonprofits, “No one else has this mission, and it is so wonderful for families who are going through this hardship to be able to take their burden off for a little while--you can’t put a price tag on that.”

 When not serving with IoH, Jen is a full time Human Resources Manager at GE Aviation.
 Jen and her family, including Tug, their Great Pyrenees, live in Kansas.
 Born in North Carolina, she has also lived in Maryland and Ohio, but her heart belongs to West Virginia Mountaineer football.

 |Jen and the entire volunteer corps ready to serve Inheritance of Hope families in Orlando|

-From a big Italian family, Jen’s friendliness and warmth come naturally--prerequisites for the role of IoH coordinator!
+From a big Italian family, Jen’s friendliness and warmth come naturally--prerequisites for the role of IoH coordinator, which she became earlier this year!
 And, her perspective sums up what IoH is all about, “I believe that attitude is everything, and a positive outlook can go a long way, but it’s important to not be afraid to have tough discussions.”

 |Orlando Legacy RetreatⓇ presented by Kendra Scott, February 2019|